-All deliveries for any home must now be left outside for staff to bring inside.
+All deliveries for any home must now be left in an appropriate place to be brought in.
 Deliveries must not be left on the doorstep but brought in immediately.

 All front doors are preventing anyone from entering the building.

-All mandatory training has now been postponed until further notice.
+All mandatory training has now been re written for this year in the form of booklets and online training.
 The induction of new staff will continue where it is deemed safe to do so.